rodmarkun/Escordia-RPG-System/README.md

 1. Download and install [Python](https://www.python.org/downloads/) >= 3.9 (Using latest available version is recommended).
 Make sure python.exe is added to PATH.
 2. Clone the repository (install [git](https://git-scm.com/) if you don't have it already) `git clone https://github.com/rodmarkun/Escordia-RPG-System`.
 3. Once in the project directory, open a terminal and install all necessary dependencies with the following command: `python -m pip install -r ".\requirements.txt"`.
 If it does not work, try using `python3` instead of `python`.
 4. Now, to link it to the bot we previously created you must create a new environment variable in your system with "DISCORD_TOKEN" as the name and the token we generated as the value.
+The method for creating this environment variable depends on your OS.
+You can also assign the value directly to the variable `DISCORD_TOKEN` at the beggining of `discord_manager.py`.
-5. As we have updated a system environment variable, you will have to restart all terminals or IDEs you had open for the changes to take effect.
+5. If you created the system environment variable, you will have to restart all terminals or IDEs you had open for the changes to take effect.
 6. Finally, to start Escordia just run the "discord_manager.py" file.
 You can do this in a terminal by running `python .\discord_manager.py`.

 Your Escordia bot is now operative, however, there is a problem: **icons**.
 Escordia RPG uses custom icons and Discord does not allow bots to use emojis from servers where they are not members.
 Here is an easy way to provide your bot with the necessary icons: